Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 \subsection{Degree-preserving Logical Consequence}

-Finally, having introduced our target classes of algebraic structures (TBAs), we say some words about how they can serve to provide a semantics for families of non-classical logics such as LFIs and LFUs.
-We recall that our target logics are assumed to be structural (in Gentzen's sense) and Tarskian, and to satisfy the property of \textit{replacement} (of provable equivalents), i.e., they are self-extensional.
+Finally, having introduced our target classes of algebraic structures (TBAs), we discuss how they can serve to provide a semantics for families of non-classical logics such as LFIs and LFUs.
+We note that our target logics are assumed to be structural (in Gentzen's sense) and Tarskian.
+They also satisfy the property of replacement (of provable equivalents), i.e., they are self-extensional.

-We start with the classical connectives.
-As expected, conjunctions and disjunctions become interpreted by meets and joins respectively.
-We may also conveniently assume $0$-ary `top' and `bottom' connectives in our logic, interpreted by their algebraic counterparts.
-A classical negation may (or not) be part of our language; if so then it becomes interpreted by the complement operation.
+We begin with the classical connectives.
+As expected, conjunctions and disjunctions are interpreted by meets and joins ($\land$, $\lor$), respectively.
+We may also conveniently include $0$-ary `top' and `bottom' connectives in our logic, interpreted by their algebraic counterparts ($\top$, $\bot$).
+Classical negation may or may not be part of our language; if it is, then it becomes interpreted by the complement operation ($\cmpl$).
 Implication is interpreted by the corresponding algebraic connective (or defined as shorthand, e.g., using classical negation and disjunction).
-We can optionally introduce `modalities' in our language which are to be interpreted by operators (e.g.~$\Diamond$ interpreted as $\C$ and \,$\Box$\, as $\I$).
+We can optionally introduce `modalities' in our language, which are to be interpreted by operators (e.g., $\Diamond$ interpreted as $\C$ and \,$\Box$\, as $\I$).

-A distinguishing feature of our approach is that non-classical negations (paraconsistent \& paracomplete) and their corresponding recovery operators become interpreted by operators that are suitably interrelated.
+A distinguishing feature of our approach is that non-classical negations (paraconsistent or paracomplete) and their corresponding recovery operators are interpreted by operators that are suitably interrelated.
 This will be discussed in \S\ref{subsec:negations}-\ref{subsec:recovery}.